privatenumber/git-squash-branch/README.md

 # git-squash-branch

-Script to squash the commits in the current Git branch.
+Script to squash commits in a Git branch or pull-request.

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## Usage

+### Squash current branch
 Run the script with [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) from the branch you want to squash:
 ```sh
 $ npx git-squash-branch --base develop --message "feat: my new feature"